WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/dashes.md

 ## Em dashes

 Use an em dash (—) also known as a long dash, to set off a break in the flow of a sentence.
 Em dashes are also used to provide emphasis for parenthetical phrases more than parentheses themselves.
 Don't add spaces before and after the em dash.
+Don’t capitalize the first word after an em dash unless the word is a proper noun.

 Use one em dash on each side of the phrase that is to be embedded.